Wind turbine: Technology

+As of 2021, the longest blade was 115.5 m, producing 15 MW.

+Blades usually last around 20 years, the typical lifespan of a wind turbine.

 Blade materials

 Materials commonly used in wind turbine blades are described below.

 Glass and carbon fibers

 The stiffness of composites is determined by the stiffness of fibers and their volume content.
 Typically, E-glass fibers are used as main reinforcement in the composites.
 Typically, the glass/epoxy composites for wind turbine blades contain up to 75% glass by weight.
 This increases the stiffness, tensile and compression strength.
 A promising composite material is glass fiber with modified compositions like S-glass, R-glass etc. Other glass fibers developed by Owens Corning are ECRGLAS, Advantex and WindStrand.